Machine Learning Intern

 • Logistic regression uses a sigmoid function to map predicted values between 0 and 1, wh...read more

-Q15.
-What's the significance of elbow curve?
+Q. What is the significance of the elbow method?

 Ans.